cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_tips-for-instructors.md

 # Tip Sheet for Hands-on Teaching

+## Skill
+The Making and Knowing Project team members were almost never expert in the hands-on activities they included in courses.
+- Accustom yourself to not being an expert, but instead, a co-learner.
+Explore alongside your students
+- Make sure you try the activity before you assign it
+- Have students and instructor(s) work together or in groups — use an "apprenticeship" model, ideally with participants of different skill levels
+- Work around a table or together at a bench so participants can watch each other's process, and discuss and reflect together
+- Bring in "expert practitioners" to your class to help with unfamiliar processes.
+We often found that the historical processes were a learning experience for expert practitioners as well.
+See Expert Practitioner Tonny Beentjes' [Tutor or Student?
+An Expert Maker Perspective](https://edition640.makingandknowing.org/#/essays/ann_334_ie_19) Expert practitioners may be closwer than you think — members of the local community and even your own students (ask them about their hands-on experience(s).

 ## Teaching Scenario Building
 Hands-on activities are great for teaching and learning scenario building.
 Plan ahead and design the activity:
 - Write out protocols for yourself and any other instructors for the experiment or activity